BABABUSOLA/simple_shell/README.md

 ## Output

 Unless specified otherwise, your program must have the exact same output as `sh (/bin/sh)` as well as the exact same error output.
-The only difference is when you print an error, the name of the program must be equivalent to your `argc[0]`
+The only difference is when you print an error, the name of the program must be equivalent to your `argc[0]

+## Test script

+Run `./check.sh | less -r`, if all is successful then the checker passed it all

+## Authors

+Run the `authors` file, there is a bash script that generates the AITHORS file.